 Travelers Who Require Accessibility Assistance: Individuals with mobility issues may find accessibility difficult.
 Although the law does not mandate access to public buildings or services, building owners increasingly incorporate accessibility access into new construction and renovated premises.
 Since public transportation is privately owned, the law does not mandate any special consideration for individuals with mobility issues.

 Women Travelers: Please review our travel tips for Women Travelers.

 Medical care in Grenada is below U.S. standards.
-Citizens requiring medical treatment may contact the U.S Embassy in St. George’s for a list of local doctors, dentists, pharmacies and hospitals.
+Doctors and hospitals often expect immediate cash payment for health services.
 Serious medical problems requiring hospitalization and/or medical evacuation to the U.S. can cost thousands of dollars.
-Doctors and hospitals often expect immediate cash payment for health services.
 Ambulance service is available but response times vary greatly.
 Pharmacies are usually well stocked and prescription medicine is available.
-Travelers are advised to bring with them sufficient prescription medicine for the length of their stay.
+A hyperbaric chamber is available in Grenada.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Grenada’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Grenada’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Grenada’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Grenada’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to Grenada should also check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.